-Plan Routes with Order Territories
+Plan Routes Using Order Territories on the Orders Map

 Route4Me is compatible with such e-commerce platforms as Shopify, Magento, WooCommerce, BigCommerce, osCommerce, Squarespace, Volusion, and other resources that are widely used by many businesses for supporting their e-commerce sites.
 To make your routing operations and logistics transactions as easy and fast as possible, Route4Me enables you to effortlessly import all your orders from various e-commerce platforms and use them for creating territories and planning routes.
 For example, if your business provides multiple services that require your employees to use different equipment or have different skill sets, you can create a separate territory with orders for each service you provide, plan optimized routes with each territory and then assign the right employees to the right routes and territories accordingly.